trunk-io/docs/check/configuration/supported/gitleaks.md

 # Gitleaks

-Gitleaks  is a linter for Security.
+Gitleaks  is a linter for All.

 You can enable the Gitleaks  plugin with